 I still hold to that.
 I continue to be shocked whenever I hear of another shooting, and I’d like it to remain that way.
 I don’t want to normalize these events or think that they are just a part of human existence.
 At some level, events like the ones we’ve witnessed of late should remain “un-understandable.”

 At the same time, of course, we don’t want to perceive ourselves as powerless against the violent impulses of our time and nature.
 There are things that we can do to decrease violence in our country.
-Our best chance of doing so, however, requires moving away from the notion of “one thing” being the solution, and better embracing the use of the word “and.”
+Just as love is a choice, so is hate.
+It's possible to still choose to love one another even without feeling affection for one another.
+It's possible to still choose not to hate one another even as we do feel anger.
+Our best chance of moving in the right direction here first requires moving away from the notion of “one thing” being the solution, and better embracing the use of the word “and.”

 No one’s life should be taken away at the hand of another.
 That includes children and it includes political activists and it also includes teens/young adults who have done horrible things.